Battery Optimization for Android Apps

-This article is all about how to develop an android application considering battery usage.
+This article is all about how to develop an Android application considering the battery usage.

-Battery Usage Reduction is also an important part of an android development as this optimization will ultimately lead to retain the user, as many times the user uninstall the application because of the battery draining issue.
+Battery Usage Reduction is also an important part of Android development as this optimization will ultimately lead to retain the user, as many times the user uninstalls the application because of the battery draining issue.

 Tips for improving battery usage in an android application:

 - Reduce network calls as much as you can: Cache your data and retrieve it from the cache when required next time.